MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxoauthparameters.md

 ---

 # required metadata
-title: "rxOAuthParameters function (RevoScaleR) | Microsoft Docs"
+title: "rxOAuthParameters function (RevoScaleR) "
 description: " Method to create parameter list to be used for getting an OAuth2 token. "
 keywords: "(RevoScaleR), rxOAuthParameters, file, connection"
 author: "heidisteen"